-Term 1a (cycle 2) Topic Title: Home & Families Book Links: Owl babies, non-fiction
+Term 1a (cycle 1) Topic Title: Animals

+Book Links: Polar Bear, Polar Bear & Dear Zoo

-Hooks for Learning Literacy Communication and Physical Development Understanding the World Role play area - Home corner Engages in imaginative role- play based on own first-hand experiences.
-Uses available resources to create props to support role- play.
+Hooks for Learning Literacy Communication and Physical Development Understanding the World Role play area - Veterinary surgery Engages in imaginative role-play based on own first-hand experiences.
+Uses available resources to create props to support role-play.
 Introduces a storyline or narrative into their play.
 Plays alongside other children who are engaged in the same theme.
 Plays cooperatively as part of a group to develop and act out a narrative.
 Sometimes gives meaning to marks as they draw and paint Ascribes meanings to marks that they see in different places.
 Gives meaning to marks they make as they draw, write and paint.
 Writes own name Listens to and joins in with stories and poems, one-to-one and also in small groups.
 Looks at books independently.
 Enjoys an increasing range of books.
-Language Listens to others one to one or in small groups, when conversation interests them Understands use of objects (e.g. "What do we use to cut things?" ) Can retell a simple past event in correct order (e.g. went down slide, hurt finger ).
+Language Listens to others one to one or in small groups, when conversation interests them Understands use of objects (e.g. "What do we use to cut things?")
+Can retell a simple past event in correct order (e.g. went down slide, hurt finger).
 Uses vocabulary focused on objects and people that are of particular importance to them Uses language to imagine and recreate roles and experiences in play situations Can stand momentarily on one foot when shown.
 Can catch a large ball.
 Shows increasing control over an object in pushing, patting, throwing, catching or kicking it.
 Shows a preference for a dominant hand.
 Gains more bowel and bladder control and can attend to toileting needs most of the time themselves.
 Usually dry and clean during the day.
-Shows interest in the lives of people who are familiar to them.
-Remembers and talks about significant events in their own experience.
-Recognises and describes special times or events for family or friends.
-Knows some of the things that make them unique, and can talk about some of the similarities and differences in relation to friends or family.
-Enjoys joining in with family customs and routines.
-Shows an interest in technological toys with knobs or pulleys, or real objects such as cameras or mobile phones.
+Can talk about some of the things they have observed such as plants, animals, natural and found objects.
+Shows care and concern for living things and the environment.
+Looks closely at similarities, differences, patterns and change.
+Knows that information can be retrieved from computers.